webix-hub/docs/data/datatree/checkboxes.md

 Checkboxes can be used for **component refreshing** just from browser.

 Generally, components are refreshed by applying the **refresh()** method to them, yet it can be called each time tree checkbox changes.
-The  item wth this checkbox will be refreshed:
+The item with this checkbox will be refreshed:

 ~~~js
 webix.ui({